aws-ia/terraform-aws-eks-blueprints/docs/add-ons/aws-node-termination-handler.md

 The NTH will be deployed in the `kube-system` namespace.
 AWS resources required as part of the setup of NTH will be provisioned for you.
 These include:

-1. Worker group ASG tagged with `key=aws-node-termination-handler/managed`
+1. Node group ASG tagged with `key=aws-node-termination-handler/managed`
 2. AutoScaling Group Termination Lifecycle Hook
 3. Amazon Simple Queue Service (SQS) Queue
 4. Amazon EventBridge Rule